Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- Methodology

 Second, Eqs.~\eqref{eq:mos_expressions} and~\eqref{eq:der_mos_expressions} directly reveal the role of the delay time, $\tau$.
 Indeed, in the first interval $[0,\tau]$, the system behaves as if there was no delay at all.
 This changes when we consider the regime $t\geq \tau$: While the first term encodes the systems instantaneous reaction to the applied perturbation, the second and third term can be understood as the time-delayed response.
 Those terms can lead to a significant change in dynamical behavior, where for each specific $\tau$ the first change in dynamical behavior occurs immediately at $t=\tau$.
 This means (given a zero history) that from this point on memory effects become important.

-Figure~\ref{fig:det_perturb_response} presents corresponding exemplary numerical data for Eqs.\eqref{eq:mos_expressions} and \eqref{eq:der_mos_expressions} where we perturb the system by applying a constant force to the particle starting at $t = 0$ for a duration $T_\mathrm{perturb}$, which has to be at least longer than one delay time (i.e., $\tau < T_\mathrm{perturb}$) and observe the system.
+Figure~\ref{fig:det_perturb_response} presents corresponding exemplary numerical data including the analytical results from Eqs.~\eqref{eq:mos_expressions} and \eqref{eq:der_mos_expressions}.
+We perturb the system by applying a constant force to the particle starting at $t = 0$ for a duration $T_\mathrm{perturb}$, which has to be, at least, longer than one delay time (i.e., $\tau < T_\mathrm{perturb}$) and observe the system.
 The observation continues after the perturbation is set to zero at $t = T_\mathrm{perturb}$ for a further duration of $T_\mathrm{perturb}$ (Fig.~\ref{fig:det_perturb_response}c).
-We observe that after applying the perturbation but also after the perturbation is set to zero, there is a characteristic change in dynamical behavior after one $\tau$ [indicated by color coded vertical dotted lines in Fig.~\ref{fig:det_perturb_response}a and b].
+We see from Fig.~\ref{fig:det_perturb_response} that after applying the perturbation, but also after the perturbation is set to zero, there is a characteristic change in dynamical behavior after one $\tau$ [indicated by color coded vertical dotted lines in Fig.~\ref{fig:det_perturb_response}a and b].
 This change consists in `kinks' and other deviations from a system without delay.
 We also find that the change is most distinct in $\dot{x}$ (Fig.~\ref{fig:det_perturb_response}b), even though this is not immediately obvious from the analytical expression~\eqref{eq:der_mos_expressions}.
-Finally, we emphasize that such characteristic response is not limited to linear systems but carries over to more complex nonlinear instantaneous and delayed forces; see Fig.~\ref{fig:response nonlinear forces deterministic} (appendix) for exemplary data.
+Importantly, such a characteristic response is not limited to linear systems but carries over to more complex nonlinear instantaneous and delayed forces; see Fig.~\ref{fig:response nonlinear forces deterministic} (Appendix) for exemplary data.

 But how can this knowledge be exploited in a noisy Brownian system with time delay?
-Does the characteristic response carry over to noisy systems?
+Does the characteristic response described before carry over to noisy systems?
 To this end, in Fig.~\ref{fig:det_perturb_response}d we show how a linear stochastic system based on feedback forces as in Eq.~\eqref{eq:linear_general} reacts to a perturbation by a constant external force (Fig.~\ref{fig:det_perturb_response}e) following a step protocol, where we consider the discretized derivative of positional data.
 We observe that also in the noisy data the characteristic response of a system with time delay (black lines represent the deterministic response) becomes apparent (Fig.~\ref{fig:det_perturb_response}d).